Kong/docs.konghq.com/app/_src/kic-v2/deployment/admission-webhook.md

 {% endnavtabs %}

 ## Test the configuration
-You can test if the admission webhook is enabled for duplicate KongConsumers, incorrect KongPlugins, incorrect credentail secrets, and incorrect routes.
+You can test if the admission webhook is enabled for duplicate KongConsumers, incorrect KongPlugins, incorrect credential secrets, and incorrect routes.

 ### Verify duplicate KongConsumers